TruckingContact: Michigan State Police Commercial Vehicle Enforcement Division, 517-284-3250

 Michigan Department of State Police:

-- Intrastate Operating Authority When hauling for-hire, in intrastate commerce, operating authority must be granted through the Motor Carrier Division, Public Service Commission (PSC), Department of Licensing and Regulatory Affairs.
+- Intrastate Operating Authority: When hauling for-hire, in intrastate commerce, operating authority must be granted through the Michigan State Police Commercial Vehicle Enforcement Division (MSP-CVED), Regulatory and Credentialing Section.
 For-hire means, for a direct or indirect fee, transporting property not owned nor manufactured by the company doing the transporting.
-Once granted authority, the carrier may have to license its intrastate vehicle(s) though the PSC; (517)241-6030 or visit MPSC/Motor Carrier Division
+Once granted authority, the carrier may have to license its intrastate vehicle(s) though the MSP-CVED; 517-284-3250.

-- Unified Carrier Registration (UCR) Program All interstate carriers, private and for-hire, must register in the annual Unified Carrier Registration (UCR) Program.
-Enforcement begins January 1st .
-UCR Information
+- Unified Carrier Registration (UCR) Program: All interstate carriers, private and for-hire, must register in the annual Unified Carrier Registration (UCR) Program.
+UCR Information.

-- International Fuel Tax Agreement (IFTA) IFTA requires a fuel tax license for a qualified motor vehicle use for the transportation of persons or property in interstate commerce (includes farm plated vehicles).
-For complete IFTA information contact the Michigan Department of Treasury (IFTA) 517-636-4580 or visit: IFTA/FAQ
+- International Fuel Tax Agreement (IFTA): IFTA requires a fuel tax license for a qualified motor vehicle use for the transportation of persons or property in interstate commerce (includes farm-plated vehicles).
+For complete IFTA information contact the Michigan Department of Treasury (IFTA) at 517-636-4580 or visit: IFTA/FAQ.

-- International Registration Plan (IRP) IRP is a program for the licensing of commercial vehicle being operated in interstate commerce.
+- International Registration Plan (IRP): IRP is a program for the licensing of commercial vehicle being operated in interstate commerce.
 Motor carriers are issued an “apportioned” registration plate and cab card for each vehicle.
 The card lists the IRP state the vehicle is licensed to enter and the elected weight for each state.
-For compete IRP information contact the Michigan Department of State (IRP) at 571-322-1097 or visit SOS/IRP
+For compete IRP information contact the Michigan Department of State (IRP) at 517-322-1097 or visit SOS/IRP.

 U.S. Department of Transportation, Federal Motor Carrier Safety Administration (FMCSA):